theupdateframework/python-tuf/tuf/README.md

 ### Rollback Attack ###
 In a rollback attack, an attacker presents a software update system with older files than those the client has already seen, causing the client to use files older than those the client knows about.
-We begin this attack example by saving the current version of the Timestamp file available on the repository.
+We begin this example by saving the current version of the Timestamp file available on the repository.
 This saved file will later be served to the client to see if it is rejected.
 The client should not accept versions of metadata that is older than previously trusted.

 Navigate to the directory containing the server's files and save the current timestamp.json to a temporary location: